-Congratulations to Sarah Shuttleworth, 2019 recipient of the Mark & Dorothy Danzker Scholarship for Excellence.
-Read full story.
+Congratulations to the recipients of the 2020 Mark & Dorothy Danzker Scholarship for Excellence.

 MARK & DOROTHY DANZKER SCHOLARSHIP FOR EXCELLENCE

 Together with the Jewish Foundation of Manitoba, Folklorama is pleased to present the Mark & Dorothy Danzker Scholarship for Excellence, an annual award of excellence for ethno-cultural heritage preservation.
 The Scholarship honours the memory of philanthropist and former Winnipeg city councillor Mark Danzker and his wife, Dorothy.

 Mark Danzker was born in Poland in 1902.
 His family immigrated to Canada in 1907, settling in Winkler before moving to Winnipeg in 1911.
 With his mother’s passing in 1909, his formal education ended and he entered the workforce at the age of 10.
 The next year he left home to work in a lumber camp and by the age of 16 he bought a pharmacy in Lac du Bonnet.
 Eventually, he was successful with investments, oil exploration, and development companies, as well as the owner of Danzker Dress Limited, a manufacturers’ wholesale company that saw the Danzkers travelling through western Canada working with many independent shop owners.